 A Community Lunch

-Each week beginning in 2018, we’re partnering with community organizations, local businesses, and individual volunteers to offer a free, hot meal to anyone who wants one.
+Each week we partner with community organizations, local businesses, and individual volunteers to offer a free, hot meal to anyone who wants one.
 This may include seniors, local business people, the homeless, the handicapped, children, single or stay-at-home parents, and anybody else.
 Guests can expect to enjoy a hot meal, meet their neighbors, and participate in the vital community of Portsmouth.

 A Meal with Dignity